Impact Scorecard

 Q1How is a modern impact scorecard different from a dashboard?

-A scorecard defines the rules of evidence—indicators, targets, rubrics, and governance—while a dashboard visualizes results.
-In practice, the scorecard is the schema behind the scenes; the dashboard is the live window.
-Keeping them distinct ensures data quality and comparability as programs evolve.
+A scorecard defines the rules of evidence—indicators, targets, rubrics, and governance—while a dashboard visualizes the outputs.
+The scorecard acts as the schema behind the scenes; the dashboard is the live display.
+Keeping them separate ensures ongoing data quality and consistency as programs evolve.

 Q2When should I add secondary data to my scorecard?

-Add secondary data when context affects interpretation or comparability—for example, local unemployment influencing placement rates.
-Start with 2–3 high-trust sources and define update cadences.
-Make attribution explicit: your outcomes vs. environment signals.
+Add secondary data when external context affects interpretation or comparability—like unemployment or regional education indices.
+Begin with a few trusted sources and define update cadences.
+Make attribution transparent: distinguish between what your interventions drive and what the environment explains.

 Q3How do rubrics stay consistent across teams and partners?